xima-media/xm_tools/README.md

-# xm_tools
+# XmTools
 A framework for TYPO3 extensions.

-xm_tools is an extension for the TYPO3 CMS that can facilitate common use cases for your custom extensions.
+XmTools is an extension for the TYPO3 CMS that can facilitate common use cases for your custom extensions.

 ## Requirements